freenas/freenas-docs/userguide/plugins.rst

 :guilabel:`Jails` section of the tree and add a storage as described in :ref:`Add Storage`.

-If you need to access the shell of the jail containing the application to complete or test your configuration, click the entry for the associated jail in the :guilabel:`Jails` section of the tree.
-You can then click its "shell" icon as described in :ref:`Managing Jails`.
+Click the entry for the associated jail in the :guilabel:`Jails` section of the tree.
+This will give access to the shell of the jail containing the application to complete or test the configuration.
+Then, click the "shell" icon as described in :ref:`Managing Jails`.

 Once the configuration is complete, click the red :guilabel:`OFF` button for the entry for the plugin.
 If the service starts